tektechnologies/Instructor-Prep/201/class-09.md

 - on the form element we add an event listener.
-First thing we pass in is what we are listening for, the submit, the second parameter is going to be a named piece of code and use that to repesent what we want to run, we create a function or a named peice of code.
+First thing we pass in is what we are listening for, the submit, the second parameter is going to be a named piece of code and use that to represent what we want to run, we create a function or a named piece of code.